Skip to content

 Can my rate change after I receive the Loan Estimate?

-Yes, the Loan Estimate is a disclosure, not a lock.
-Your rate is subject to market change until a formal lock agreement is executed.
+Yes.
+The Loan Estimate is a mandatory structural disclosure, not a binding rate lock.
+Your rate remains subject to daily market movements until a formal lock agreement is executed by your lender.

 What happens if my rate lock expires before I close?

-You may have to “relock” at current market rates, which could be higher.
-Lenders often offer lock extensions for a small fee to prevent this.
+If your lock expires, you may have to “relock” at current market rates, which could mean a higher monthly payment if bond yields rose during that time.
+Lenders frequently offer short-term lock extensions for a small percentage fee to bridge unexpected delays.

-Does the KC housing inventory affect rate locks?
+Does local KC housing inventory affect rate locks?

 Interest Rate Resource Center

 Reviewed by Rick Woodruff, Senior Loan Officer.
-Last updated January 6, 2026.
-Secure your rate today to ensure a smooth path to your new home.
+Last updated May 18, 2026.
+Secure your rate today to ensure a smooth, predictable path to your new home.

 Ready to lock your rate?
 Contact our Overland Park office at (913) 642-8300 or get started online.